About

 I'm currently a junior studying applied physics with a computer science minor at Columbia Engineering.
 My journey began in aerospace engineering at the University of Virginia, where I spent my freshman year designing and flying rockets.
 I ended up transferring to Columbia, focusing my studies at the intersection of AI/ML with real world physics.

-I'm not interested in building things for the sake of building them.
-I want the work to compound toward something larger, whether that's cleaner energy, smarter machines, or tools that genuinely make someone's life better.
+I am interested in building things with clear purpose, where each effort contributes toward something larger.
+I want the work to compound toward meaningful outcomes, whether that's cleaner energy, smarter machines, or tools that genuinely improve people's lives.

-Outside of academics, I train Brazilian Jiu-Jitsu, do physics/astronomy with Columbia Spectra and Blueshift, and keep a steady rotation of podcasts and books on startups and neuroscience.
+Outside of academics, I train Brazilian Jiu-Jitsu, do physics/astronomy with Columbia Spectra and Blueshift, and spend time reading and listening to podcasts on startups and neuroscience.

 Resume